KevinKershaw/Learn-Python/README.md

 # First assignment
 Install python, recommend https://www.continuum.io/downloads , suggest 64 bit version 2.7

-Download Anaconda Now! | Continuum www.continuum.io
-Which version should I download and install?
-With Anaconda you can run multiple versions of Python in isolated environments, so choose the download with the Python ...
 Down load VS Code https://code.visualstudio.com/Download

-Download Visual Studio Code - Mac, Linux, Windows code.visualstudio.com
-Visual Studio Code is free and available on your favorite platform - Linux, Mac OSX, and Windows.
-Download Visual Studio Code to experience a redefined code editor ...
-Install the Python extension for VS Code by Don Jayamanne Add the directory with python.exe from install #1 above to system path (if it isn't already) Create a python program that print Hello World
+Add the directory with python.exe from install #1 above to system path (if it isn't already) Create a python program that print Hello World
 Create a repository in GitHub.com, upload your python code and mail me the url